Noor1234-ctrl/lab-request-workflow-bot/README.md

 3. Data is cleaned and fields are converted
 4. Request is added to Google Sheet
 5. Email is sent to the lab manager or supervisor.

+Note: This chatbot does not use any LLM (Large Language Model).
+It's rule-based and workflow-driven only.

 Here is what the chatbot looks like:
 (2nd chatbot.png) and (chatbot ss.png)